jstetich/LCWMD_Monitoring/Derived_Data/Data_Notes.md

 "Import_Data.Rmd".

-**extracted_grab_data.xlsm** --  file contains copies of the orginal spreadsheets, without teh graphihcs.  it is ~ 235 MB but much of that space is wasted.
+**extracted_grab_data.xlsm** --  file contains copies of the orginal spreadsheets, without the graphihcs.  it is ~ 235 MB but much of that space is wasted.
 Much of that can be saved by converting to "long" data format